Optum Care Medical Professionals

 Robert McBeath, MD, joined Pittman in his vision.
 Echoing the theme of the conference, Dr. McBeath assured members that we are “stronger together as the largest medical group in the country.”

-The remainder of the one-and-a-half day event covered strategy, targeting guiding principles of care and the quadruple aim: improving quality and affordability while improving the patient and clinician experience.
+The rest of the one-and-a-half day event covered strategy, targeting guiding principles of care and our goals to improve quality and affordability.
+The discussion also addressed enhancing the patient and clinician experience.

-Delivering a consistent, high-quality patient experience across our markets — Nevada, for example — presents many opportunities for innovation: the diversity of geographical settings, access points and local culture across care delivery organizations.
+Delivering a consistent, high-quality patient experience across our markets presents many opportunities for innovation: the diversity of geographical settings, access points and local culture across care delivery organizations.

 Other thought leaders have piloted digital telemedicine, while others have implemented the very analog solution of a mobile clinic — each from a representative niche — to inspire and improve patient experience network-wide.OR

-As a physician leader, Ken Cohen, MD, from New West Physicians took the forum main stage to share how OptumCare will operationalize an innovation to get rid of wasted care.
+As a physician leader, Ken Cohen, MD, from New West Physicians, took the forum main stage to share how getting rid of inefficiency and wasted care allows us to replace counter-productive incentives with more time for holistic, proactive care for patients.

 Throughout the Forum, leaders focused on a concern that weighs on physicians: how to fight burnout and find joy in practicing medicine.
-Physician welfare is a primary goal of OptumCare.
-Wellness among clinicians impacts the success of the quadruple aim.
+At Optum, physician welfare is one of our primary goals.
+Wellness among clinicians impacts the success of all of our work.

-Engaged physicians provide better care, and according to OptumCare research, moving to a value-based model provides physicians with more time to care for patients, improving quality of care, and bringing more meaning to their work.
+Engaged physicians provide better care, and according to our research, moving to a value-based model gives physicians more time to care for patients.
+We have found this approach not only improves quality of care, but it helps physicians bring more meaning to their work.

-Nearly half of OptumCare practices are value-based, while the others are on the path to transition.
+Nearly half of our practices are value-based, while the others are on the path to transition.

 As the conference wrapped, the opportunity to take that “one shot,” to make health care better was presented once more.
 Austin Pittman rallied his leaders, reminding them, “You are the core, the heart of our work.
 We need you to guide us, advise us, and help us build the future.”